ricmac/Cybercultural/src/posts/bubble-blog-web20-memoir.md

 The first post from the book will go up this Thursday, 2 November, 2023.
 If you haven’t already, I invite you to subscribe to Cybercultural today so that you receive the serialized book in your email inbox (you’ll receive two emails per week).

-Subscribe to the serialization of my new book, Bubble Blog.

 _Bubble Blog_ is a memoir of my experiences running my tech blog, ReadWriteWeb, during the first decade of the 2000s (I mainly focus on the years 2004-2011).
 ReadWriteWeb was one of the key tech publications of the Web 2.0 era — for several years it was ranked one of the top 10 blogs in the world by Technorati — and was syndicated by the New York Times.
 The 2000s was a transformative decade for internet technology; it was when social media, smartphones and apps, and cloud computing all emerged.
 I chronicled this revolution on my blog.
 Also during this time, I traveled to Silicon Valley regularly and made (and lost) many friends along the way.

 My book will, I hope, give you an inside view into what it was like building the modern internet — starting from before Facebook and the iPhone even existed.